 The Seventh Doctor’s initial outfit really didn’t really convey this new, darker, more pragmatic nature.
 A light colored sport coat, a paisley scarf, a straw hat, and a ridiculous question mark jumper made up his look.
 And for accessories, he had question mark business cards and a question mark handle umbrella.
 One could argue that he dressed in such a way so his enemies could underestimate him as a clown.
 The hat, by the way, was McCoy’s own and he had worn it in the audition.

 Occasionally, the Doctor would remove his hat and this helped him seem more serious.
 More effective still was the darker coat he wore in his last few television adventures, a color closer to his more somber nature.
-Although he still cracked jokes, this Doctor was very prone to introspection and doubt, nervous that his actions might bring dark consequences and that he was losing some of his old morality.
+Although he still cracked jokes, this Doctor was very prone to introspection and doubt, nervous that his actions might bring dark consequences and that he was losing some of his old morality.“Think about me when you’re living your life one day after another, all in a neat pattern.
+Think about the homeless traveler in his old police box, his days like crazy paving.” - Seventh Doctor, from “Dragonfire”

 When the series ended, the Seventh Doctor’s adventures were continued in various novels from Virgin Publishing.
 These books gave him an altered style, dropping the sweater and simply giving him a plain tie and sport coat.
 He now looked far more like the teacher he often acted like, the man who gained the nicknamed “Professor” from his companion Ace McShane.